What is the Little Rock 9/11 Memorial Stair Climb...

 Bell Ceremony--- A fire service tradition, the climber strikes a bell to honor the fallen responder they are climbing for.

-Group Photo--- There will be a group photo at the begining with all climbers The climbers will also have an opportunity to take group photographs following the climb with friends and family.
+Group Photo--- There will be a group photo at the beginning with all climbers The climbers will also have an opportunity to take group photographs following the climb with friends and family on the Little Rock 9/11 Memorial Stair Climb backdrop!

 On the morning of September 11, 2001 first responders from New York's Bravest and Finest responded to the terrorist attacks in order to perform the largest rescue and high-rise firefighting operation in history.
 Upon their arrival, firefighters climbed the stairs of the 110 story buildings in their forty to sixty pounds of personal protective gear PLUS twenty to thirty pounds of additional firefighting equipment.
 Law Enforcement Officers were right there beside them.
 The most poignant connection to their story occurs when "we climb because they climbed".
 Witnessing the event provides spectators (family, friends and the general public) both an inspiring experience and intense reminder of the sacrifice, dedication and commitment required of those who serve and protect their communities around the world.